Surgical Technology Program

 In the Surgical Technology Program at Macomb, you will take a variety of courses specific to your selected major, including:

-Career Opportunities with an Associate of Applied Science Degree or Certificate in Surgical Technology or a Skill Specific Certificate in Surgical Technology – Central Processing Distribution Technician
+Career Opportunities with an Associate of Applied Science Degree in Surgical Technology or a Skill Specific Certificate in Surgical Technology – Central Processing Distribution Technician

 Transfer Pathways to a Bachelor’s of Science Degree